sangwoopark-njit/sangwoopark-njit.github.io/publpics/supply-chain.md

 </tr>
 </table>

-As illustrated by the 2030 Agenda for Sustainable Develop- ment and the Paris Agreement on Climate Change, the EU is committed to consistently progressing towards sustainable industrial practices.
+As illustrated by the 2030 Agenda for Sustainable Development and the Paris Agreement on Climate Change, the EU is committed to consistently progressing towards sustainable industrial practices.
 Circular economy (CE) is a sustainable economic paradigm that aims at prolonging the resource value